 - Home loan modifications

 Often, these efforts prove to be band-aid solutions that do not address the root of the problem: more debts than assets and income.
 Bankruptcy addresses that problem head-on.
 Our legal system includes bankruptcy as an alternative to ancient solutions to debt such as slavery, indentured servitude and debtors' prisons.
 Through Chapter 7 or Chapter 13 bankruptcy, an individual consumer or a married couple can get a fresh start financially.
-Davis Law Firm, with law offices in San Antonio, El Paso, Waco, Killeen, Temple, Brownsville, McAllen, Harlingen and Austin, is prepared to advise you on whether bankruptcy is right for you and if so, how best to proceed.
+Davis Law Firm, with law offices in San Antonio, El Paso, Waco, Killeen, Temple, Brownsville, McAllen and Harlingen, is prepared to advise you on whether bankruptcy is right for you and if so, how best to proceed.

 Bankruptcy Lawyers in San Antonio, El Paso, Waco, Killeen and Throughout Texas